tracel-ai/burn/README.md

 ```

 You probably don't want to code your deep learning model with a lower level shader language, since as shown below it is extremely verbose.
-Note that the error function (erf) isn't part of the WGSL specifications (<a href="https://www.w3.org/TR/WGSL/https://www.w3.org/TR/WGSL/">WebGPU Shading Language</a>), so we automatically extend the language with our own implementation.
+Note that the error function (erf) isn't part of the WGSL specifications ([WebGPU Shading Language](https://www.w3.org/TR/WGSL/https://www.w3.org/TR/WGSL/)), so we automatically extend the language with our own implementation.

 ```wgsl
 @group(0)